 At first glance, Harold Weinbrecht seems like just another person from Cary.
-He’s a husband and a father, and he holds down a full-time job – in software, of course.
-He coaches, teaches Sunday school and is involved in his homeowner’s association.
+He’s a husband and a father, and he holds down a full-time job (in software, of course).
+He teaches Sunday school and loves to play tennis and run.

 What makes Harold Weinbrecht just a little bit different from the rest of the men in Cary is that he’s also the Town’s Mayor.
 But in Harold’s family, even being Mayor isn’t so unique; Mayor Weinbrecht’s uncle was former Mayor Fred Bond.
 Clearly, service runs in Harold’s family.